-Cognus has its own Board, comprising of a Chair and six Non-Executive Directors (NEDs).
+Cognus has its own Board, comprising of a Chair and eight Non-Executive Directors (NEDs).

 The Board meet bi-monthly and there is an annual meeting (AGM), where the company formally shares its accounts and business plans, and discusses items requiring shareholder sanction and approval.
 A number of the NEDs act as Board Champions for priority strategic areas including customer care, finance, staffing and quality assurance.